Norwegian version

 These courses offer practical skills and knowledge that can enhance any journalist's professional profile and make them stand out in a competitive job market.

-• Data journalism: Applied artificial intelligence and data journalism project (planned for later semester)
+• AI-journalism: Applied artificial intelligence and AI-journalism project

-• Data journalism: Investigative journalism with data analysis and programming (planned for later semester)
+• AI-journalism: Investigative journalism with data analysis and programming

 • Admission requirements